Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication on Touch Screen and Mobile Devices

 \section{Keystroke Authentication on Touch Screen and Mobile Devices}

-This section describes various aspects of keystroke authentication on touch screen and mobile devices.
-As people are being more dependent on touch screen devices like tablets and mobile phones, it is necessary to ensure security and authentication systems based on these devices.
+As people are increasingly dependent on touch screen devices such as tablets and mobile phones, it is necessary to implement security and authentication systems based on these devices.
+This section describes various aspects of keystroke authentication on touch screen and mobile devices; a summary is shown in Table \ref{table:touchDevice}.